prof-rossetti/intro-to-python/projects/data-freestyle/README.md

 Perform analysis on the data.
 Create a Python notebook or code repository to analyze the data (i.e. the "Analysis Notebook").
 It should produce charts, graphs, tables, and any other insights, as applicable, to tell a story about the data.

 Your analysis should include some high level exploratory analysis, such as the distribution of certain variables (consider using histogram, box plot, violin plot, etc.).
 Your analysis should also ideally include a statistical analysis component (e.g. correlation), as applicable.
-If you can perform some machine learning task (e.g. regression, classification, dimensionality reduction) on the data as well, as applicable, that will be ideal.
+If you can perform some machine learning task (e.g. regression, classification, dimensionality reduction, natural language processing) on the data as well, as applicable, that will be ideal.
 Different datasets may be more or less suitable for different tasks, so feel free to consult with the professor about what types of analyses are most applicable for your specific dataset.

 Finally, package up your analysis results into a written report.
 It should tell a story about the data.
 Embed any applicable charts and graphs as produced by your Python code.
 The written report should be polished, thoughtful, organized, and free of typographical or grammatical errors.
 It should use section headings and a corresponding Table of Contents, as applicable.